Pool of London: Urban renewal

 In 1996, an organisation - the Pool of London Partnership - was established to help promote urban renewal of the areas north and south of the river.
 It also extended its remit slightly further eastwards to include the docks and wharves of St Katharine Docks and Shad Thames.
 After a decade of regeneration and an investment of approximately £100m, the Pool of London Partnership was due to dissolve in March 2007 with its work to be partially continued by three new organisations: Team London Bridge, the Potters Fields Park Management Trust and the Tower Hill Management Group.

 The 'core area' includes Borough Market, London Bridge, Guy's Hospital, London Bridge station, Hay's Galleria, HMS Belfast, City Hall, Shad Thames, Tower Bridge, St Katharine Docks, the Tower of London, Tower Hill Underground station and the Monument to the Great Fire of London.

 Cultural references

-André Derain painted four works on the Thames, and his The Pool of London painted in 1906 is on display at the Tate Gallery.
+André Derain painted four works of the Thames, and his 1906 The Pool of London is in the UK Tate collection.
 Derain was a leading Fauvist and had been sent to London by his dealer to produce Thames views in the Fauvist style.